Weakly toll convexity and proper interval graphs: Preliminaries

 \begin{lemma} Let $C$ be a weakly toll convex set of a graph G. If $x$ is an extreme vertex of $C$, then $x$ is a simplicial vertex in $G[C]$. \end{lemma}

 \begin{proof} Suppose that $x$ is an extreme vertex of $C$ that is not simplicial in $G[C]$.
 Then there exist two neighbors of $x$ in $C$, say $u$ and $v$, which are not adjacent.
 But then $u, x, v$ is a weakly toll walk in $G$.
-Hence $C-\{x\}$ is not a weakly toll convex set, which is the desired contradiction. \end{proof}
+Hence $C\setminus \{x\}$ is not a weakly toll convex set, which is the desired contradiction. \end{proof}

-\begin{lemma} A vertex $a$ of a proper interval graph $G$ is an extreme vertex of the weakly toll convex set $V(G)$ if and only if $a$ is an end simplicial vertex of $G$. \end{lemma}
+\begin{lemma} A vertex $v$ of a proper interval graph $G$ is an extreme vertex of the weakly toll convex set $V(G)$ if and only if $v$ is an end simplicial vertex of $G$. \end{lemma}

-\begin{proof} Suppose that $a$ is an extreme vertex that is not an end simplicial vertex.
-Since $a$ is an extreme vertex, no induced path contains $a$ as an internal vertex; hence, $a$ is a simplicial vertex.
-Using Theorem \ref{tg} and remarks after it, there are vertices $v_1,v_2,v_3,v_4$ in $G$ such that $G[v_1,v_2,v_3,v_4,a]$ is the graph $\mathit{bull}$ (see Figure~\ref{grafica11}).
-The walk $v_1,v_2,a,v_3,v_4$ is a weakly toll walk.
-Thus, $a$ is not an extreme vertex, which is a contradiction.
+\begin{proof} Suppose that $v$ is an extreme vertex that is not an end simplicial vertex.
+Since $v$ is an extreme vertex, no induced path contains $v$ as an internal vertex; hence, $v$ is a simplicial vertex so that $v$ is not an end vertex.
+Using Corollary~\ref{t1} and the observations after Theorem~\ref{tg}, $v$ is not an extreme vertex, which is a contradiction.